mk1859/single_seed/README.md

 ## Pre-filtering single seed data

-Similarly to single-cell experiments, our count data is quite sparse.
-We need to clean it by:
+Similarly to single-cell experiments, our count data is sparse.
+We needed to clean it by:
-1) removal of non-protein-coding genes
+1) removing of non-protein-coding genes
-2) removal of genes encoded in organelles
+2) removing of genes encoded in organelles
-3) removal of summary lines at last rows of the count matrix
+3) removing of summary lines at last rows of the count matrix
 4) filtering out genes with a low count number
 5) filtering seeds with not enough reads